With the stock market having had a big run in 2009, investors in the federal Thrift Savings Plan (TSP) and taking action.

 I will leave it to others to try and time and market as I have always had better results by having a long term allocation plan and then balancing the allocation between different types of funds or stocks to maintain that allocation.
 If you decide to take this approach, it is a good idea to also change your allocation over time as your investment goals change from a new, young federal employee to one who is getting closer to retirement or one who has now retired.

 For now, it seems that those who are pulling money out of the G fund and putting their assets into the underlying stock funds have generally had a good year as the TSP funds have had a good run in 2009.
-(You can check out the monthly returns for each of the TSP funds here.)

 In your own financial interests, be honest with yourself.
 Before singing your own praises to your colleagues, be sure to calculate your longer term results to see what your results and compare these results with the overall market.